Massachusetts Court Records

 MassachusettsCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on MassachusettsCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Massachusetts?
+What is a Tort Case, and What Does It Involve in Massachusetts?

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites operate autonomously from state agencies.
+As a result, they may not be limited by geographic location.
+Such sites may also feature search engines that might help simplify the search for specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties are typically expected to provide the following:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

 What is Massachusetts Tort Law?